stephenbunch/redux-branch/README.md

 * [`branch(storeFactory, [handleActions])`](#branchstorefactory-handleactions)

 ## Introduction
 One of the [biggest sources of confusion](https://github.com/reactjs/redux/issues/1385) when learning to use Redux is knowing when to use the component's local state versus the global Redux state.
-This is because Redux assumes a single store for the entire app.
 Although there are [many advantages](http://stackoverflow.com/questions/32461229/why-use-redux-over-facebook-flux) to using a single store, there are also some disadvantages:

 * Dynamically structured state is impossible.
 * [Global variables are bad](http://c2.com/cgi/wiki?GlobalVariablesAreBad).